Arts University Bournemouth: Sustainability and environment

-The university ranked 88 out of 154 in the 2019 The People & Planet Green League table with a total score of 33%.

-The Students’ Union at Arts University Bournemouth and AUB have formed a partnership with the Woodland Trust which will see a tree planted for each new student at AUB.

-In 2016 Arts University Bournemouth announced its commitment to never invest in fossil fuels.
+AUB has pledged to be net zero by 2030 and is a signatory of the EAUC Race to Zero.
+The Sustainability and Net Zero (SNZ) programme of works (2021) is designed to meet the university signatory to the net zero pledge.

+In 2024 the university installed air source heat pumps (ASHPs) replacing gas boilers that serve North Building and the library and future-proofed the North Light Studios development.
+The ASHPs (for North Building project) are designed to provide approximately over a third of the universities’ heat energy and reduce its reliance on fossil fuels.

 In 2019, the university was awarded EcoCampus Platinum.

+In 2024 AUB ranked in the top 50 of all UK higher education institutions in the People and Planet university league table.
+The university has consistently ranked highly in other environment and sustainability tables, such as The People & Planet Green League table.

+AUB explores ways to be connected to nature and increase biodiversity on campus through ecological surveys; wildlife camera’s; bat, birds, and insect homes; no mow May; and the planting of trees and other flora.

-Organisation and governance
+Academic organisation and governance

+The vice-chancellor and Chief Executive Officer, with the Senior Leadership Team (SLT), is responsible for the executive management of the university, supported by a number of executive committees.
+The academic board is the university's principal academic authority.
 AUB is governed by its board of governors.
-The principal and vice-chancellor, through the University Management Team, is responsible for the executive management of the university, supported by a number of executive committees.
-The academic board is the university's principal academic authority.
-Subject to the responsibilities of the board of governors and the principal and vice-chancellor, the academic board has oversight of academic activities.
-In 2020, Paul Gough was appointed principal and vice chancellor of the university, following the retirement of Stuart Bartholomew, who had served as principal and vice chancellor at the institution since 1997.
+Subject to the responsibilities of the board of governors and the vice-chancellor and chief executive officer, the academic board has oversight of academic activities.
+In 2025 Lisa Mann was appointed as Vice Chancellor and Chief Executive Officer.
+Before that in 2019, Paul Gough was appointed principal and vice chancellor of the university, following the retirement of Stuart Bartholomew, who had served as principal and vice chancellor at the institution since 1997.

-Arts University Bournemouth is currently divided into the following faculties:
+Arts University Bournemouth is currently divided into the following schools: